-Stop in Kurpark where the hot springs lie and take advantage of the spas and the kurhaus after trekking around the 14th-century weisser turm.
+Stop in Kurpark with the hot springs and take advantage of the spas and the kurhaus after trekking around the 14th-century weisser turm.
 This castle offers guided tours of the summer residence as it looked during the residence of Kaiser Wilhelm II.

 Transportation: About an hour and 40 minutes by train - regular departures every morning with return service; Two hours by car - A-3 southeast.Continue to 9 of 11 below.